-However, some dogs give out a bad odor all the time.
+But some dogs seem to give out a bad odor all the time.
 When the dog odor persists and does not go away even after a thorough cleaning, then we need to look for a possible underlying cause.

 Almost always, persistent dog odor is caused by an underlying health problem that needs to be addressed and dealt with.

 If your dog suddenly has become smelly, first check for external causes.
 For example, has he been rolling on something stinky, such as dead fish, feces, etc.?

 Another possibility is that he has been skunked!
 If that is the case, you need to handle your dog carefully and remove the skunk odor before your dog has the opportunity to spread the odor to your whole house.

 Possible Health Problems That Make A Dog Stink